The Vermont Statutes Online

-(15) Contract with community mental health centers to assure that children and adolescents with or at risk for a severe emotional disturbance or individuals with a mental condition or psychiatric disability can receive information, referral, and assistance in obtaining those community services which they need and to which they are lawfully entitled.
+(15) Contract with community mental health centers to ensure that children and adolescents with or at risk for a severe emotional disturbance or individuals with a mental condition or psychiatric disability can receive information, referral, and assistance in obtaining those community services that they need and to which they are lawfully entitled.

 (16) Contract with accredited educational or health care institutions for psychiatric services at the Vermont State Hospital or its successor in interest.

 (17) Ensure the provision of services to children and adolescents with or at risk for a severe emotional disturbance in coordination with the Secretary of Education and the Commissioner for Children and Families in accordance with the provisions of 33 V.S.A. chapter 43.

 (18) Ensure the development of community-based prevention and early intervention services for children and adults and ensure the coordination of these services throughout all parts of the public and private health care delivery systems.

 (19) Ensure the development of chronic care services, addressing mental health and substance abuse, for children and adults and ensure the coordination of these services with other chronic care initiatives, including the Blueprint for Health, and the care coordination and case management programs of the Department of Vermont Health Access.

 (20) Ensure the coordination of mental health, physical health, and substance abuse services provided by the public and private health care delivery systems.

 (21) Ensure the coordination of public mental health and substance abuse services with mental health and substance abuse services offered through the private health care delivery system, including services offered by primary care physicians.